niapoor/OMGCablePranks/README.md

 ### Disclaimer
 This project was created for educational purposes only.
-More specifically, this was created for RIT CyberCorps®: Scholarship for Service to showcase at ImagineRIT to show the general public the dangers that come with trusting random cables.
+More specifically, this was created for RIT CyberCorps®: Scholarship for Service to showcase at ImagineRIT to inform the general public the risks that come with trusting random cables.
 RIT CyberCorps®: Scholarship for Service, nor the creator of the payloads in this repository, are liable for the use or misuse of this project.

 <p align="right">(<a href="#top">back to top</a>)</p>